danpai/dpwpsimplecache/README.md

 Usage
 -----
 dpwpsimplecache provides a global variable $dpcache, which is an instantiation of the class DP_Cache already set up to talk to the $_SESSION.
-Always use the global $dpcache variable.
-(Remember to globalize $dpcache before using it in any custom functions.)
+Always use the global $dpcache variable (Remember to globalize $dpcache before using it in any custom functions).

+If you don't want to track sessions into db set the $USE_DB_SESSION_MANAGER global variable to 0

+	global $USE_DB_SESSION_MANAGER;
+	$USE_DB_SESSION_MANAGER = 0; // default 1

 Insert object;